maxim-pre/fitness-tracker/README.md

 # Planning

 Planning this project involved drawing wireframes and writing users stories.
-The wire frames gave me a clearer vison of how the different webpages would look and interact with eachother.
+The wire frames gave me a clearer vision of how the different webpages would look and interact with each other.
 The user stories helped me understand how the user would want to use a fitness tracker.

 ### WireFrames